GavinPalmer1984/expertise/README.md

 - Regenerative Systems
 - Global Cooperation

+### Protective and Educational Domains
+- Ethical Force
+- Boundaries and Limits
+- Protective Intervention
+- Constructive Confrontation
+- Educational Discipline
+- Just Authority

 ### Specialized Domains
 - Fishing
 - (More to be added)

 ## For Expert Researchers

-We have generated **66 customized research prompts** to help expert researchers contribute their knowledge across all domains and subdomains.
+We have generated **108 customized research prompts** to help expert researchers contribute their knowledge across all domains and subdomains.
 These prompts are specifically designed to:

 - Guide comprehensive knowledge contribution
 - Document best practices and anti-patterns